 Being kind to yourself is critical for maintaining mental health and fostering personal growth.
 When you extend compassion towards yourself, you create a supportive inner environment, which can help reduce anxiety and depression.
 This kindness acts as a buffer against life’s inevitable setbacks, enabling you to bounce back with greater ease.
 Moreover, self-compassion encourages a realistic self-assessment.
 Instead of spiraling into self-criticism over mistakes, you learn to acknowledge imperfections without judgment.
 This mindset fosters resilience and encourages a growth-oriented attitude.
 Embracing self-kindness also enhances your relationships with others.
 When you are less harsh on yourself, you tend to be more understanding and empathetic towards others.
 This interconnectedness illustrates how self-compassion extends beyond personal benefits, influencing your social interactions positively.
 Ultimately, being kind to yourself plays a pivotal role in embarking on the journey of self-compassion, leading to a more fulfilling and balanced life.

 This 7 week programme is an embodied exploration, of the facets of the feminine, through the lens of sexuality.
+Click the image below to book your place.

 Myths and Misconceptions